Determination

 correction permits one to avoid the variation of the results with the

-variability of housekeeping in each tissue, especially in experiments using
+variability of housekeeping in each tissue, especially in experiments

 various treatments.
-The data indicate that the real-time PCR method is highly
+The data indicate that the real-time PCR method is

-efficient with an efficiency coefficient close to the theoretical value of two.
-The
+efficient with an efficiency coefficient close to the theoretical value

-results also show that the second derivative method is more accurate than the
+results also show that the second derivative method is more accurate

 fit point method in quantifying low gene expression levels.
 Using